PerfectlySoft/PerfectDocs/guide/HTTPServer.md

 ## HTTPServer Configuration Data

 One or more Perfect HTTP servers can be configured and launched using structured configuration data.
-This includes setting elements such as the listen port and bind address but also permits pointing handlers to specific fuctions by name.
+This includes setting elements such as the listen port and bind address but also permits pointing handlers to specific functions by name.
 This feature is required if loading server configuration data from a JSON file.
 In order to enable this functionality on Linux, you must build your SPM executable with an additional flag:

 ```
 swift build -Xlinker --export-dynamic